sourcecrypto/sourcecrypto.github.io/README.md

-# The Crypto Public Library — Super Source
+# The Crypto Library — Super Source
 TLDR; Creating a collaborative web-directory of "source-grade" content.
 For writers, students, and research nerds to easily find information on the topics we're studying at any given moment.
 Originally organized in a discord server, we are transforming a catalog of informational and educational resources into a tagged database that will power a dynamic web-directory.

 **Outline**